kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 ### What is deadlock
 - Each member is waiting for another member to take action
 - For example Dining Philosipher, you and I shared one order of sushi, and each of us only has one chopstick, at same time both of us wants to grab a sushi so we are picking up the closet chopstick to us and waiting for the other to release one.
+### How to solve
-- How to solve, we can prioritize the two chopstick so if the 1st/higher priority chopstick is taken/locked, the other thread cannot continue access and acquire the 2nd/lower priority chopstick
+- we can prioritize the two chopstick so if the 1st/higher priority chopstick is taken/locked, the other thread cannot continue access and acquire the 2nd/lower priority chopstick
-- We want our program to be free from deadlock and guarantee liveness
+### Lock
 ### Liveness
 - A set of properties that require concurrent programs to make progress
 - Some processes or threads may have to take turns in a critical section

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0NjIzMjk5MSwtMTc1OTMxNDA1OCwtMT
-czOTg2NDMwOSwtMTM1NTY5NjI0MSw5MTc2NDg5NjEsMjA2OTI3
-NTQxOSwxMTY1MTEwODEsMTU5Mjk0ODYxMywtNDI5NTYxNDk1LD
-cwOTY5Njc2MywtMTgxODgyMzUxOSwtMTg3NTI4NzYyOCw3NzMw
-NDc1MTUsMjEwNDU2MTk5NSwxMzQ1ODMwMDAxLDIxMjI5ODk4Mz
-YsLTE0MDA4MTE5NTUsLTEzNDE3NzczNjksLTE1NDE4MzM4NzJd
-fQ==
+eyJoaXN0b3J5IjpbMjExMDU0NzA2NCwxOTQ2MjMyOTkxLC0xNz
+U5MzE0MDU4LC0xNzM5ODY0MzA5LC0xMzU1Njk2MjQxLDkxNzY0
+ODk2MSwyMDY5Mjc1NDE5LDExNjUxMTA4MSwxNTkyOTQ4NjEzLC
+00Mjk1NjE0OTUsNzA5Njk2NzYzLC0xODE4ODIzNTE5LC0xODc1
+Mjg3NjI4LDc3MzA0NzUxNSwyMTA0NTYxOTk1LDEzNDU4MzAwMD
+EsMjEyMjk4OTgzNiwtMTQwMDgxMTk1NSwtMTM0MTc3NzM2OSwt
+MTU0MTgzMzg3Ml19
 -->